quantummaid/quantummaid-opensource-parent/README.md

 - Releasing the child project will fail, if the source code is causing compiler warnings

 ## Skipping tests
-Just run the maven command with `-DskipTests=true`.
+Just run the Maven command with `-DskipTests=true`.

 ## Long running tests, that should be executed before every release, but not on every verify
-Surefire will set a SystemProperty `testMode` to either `NORMAL` or `RELEASE` depending on the active profile.
+Surefire will set a system property `testMode` to either `NORMAL` or `RELEASE` depending on the active profile.

-In the test, an if statement can be used:
+In the test, an `if` statement can be used:
 ```java
 final Boolean runThisTest = Optional.ofNullable(System.getProperty("testMode")).map(s -> s.equals("RELEASE")).orElse(false);
 if (runThisTest) {